refi64/stratos/README.md

 # Stratos

-Stratos lets you upload your Stadia captures to Google Drive.
+Stratos lets you sync your Stadia captures to Google Drive.